 A. TRAINING AND EXPERIENCE

-Graduation from high school, or a certificate of equivalency; certification as a Florida EMT, completion of fire minimum standards for Firefighter II as required by the State of Florida; Completion of terms and conditions as noted in the employee’s pre-employment agreement.
-Preference will be given to those that are dual certified as Firefighter/Paramedics.
+Graduation from high school or GED required.
+State of Florida certification as a Paramedic or Emergency Medical Technician and completion of Fire Minimum Standards as required by the State of Florida.
 Must possess a valid Florida Driver License or the ability to obtain a valid Florida Driver License within 10 working days of employment.
-Provide a copy of all certifications at time of application.

 B. KNOWLEDGE, SKILLS, AND ABILITY